 My mother had a wonderful and eccentric friend, Margaret, I think - this is going back a few hundred years now.
 She had a great outlook on life and found a partner with the same outlook at the great age of eighty; they married and continued along life's highway until pegging out at about ninety I seem to remember.

 Anyway, again . . .
 I once went to a Christmas lunch that she was also invited to.
-I don't recall anything much about the day however, other than her presents.
+I can't recall anything much about the day now, other than her presents.

 She appeared with a cardboard box full of small badly wrapped festive packages: 'Lucky dip' she called, and everyone took something from the box. 'everything from Oxfam, and nothing over fifty pence.' (probably about four quid now?)

 There were varied expressions on faces, but mine was of delight as I unwrapped an orange and brown 70s tie, proposterous in its very being.